vxmm/finops-tech-challenge/README.md

 # lseg-tech-challenge
-Pre-interview coding challenge for LSEG.
+Pre-interview coding challenge for LSEG for the DevOps position.

 Task received on 13/08/2024